langfob/tzar/README.md

 The code in the tzar R package is primarily the R code required for emulating running tzar so that you get the tzar setup, file naming, and parameter file building without fully running tzar.
 This allows you to run your code inside of R or RStudio in a way that allows you to do debugging, which is difficult or impossible to do when tzar has control of the entire process, e.g., on a remote machine.

+Note that in the explanations below, there are quite a few small things that you have to pay attention to, but they are primarily things that you do one time for your project and after that, everything happens behind the scenes.
+Your use of tzar emulation is then reduced to a single call such as `runtip()` or `runtop()`.
+Those functions are explained below.

 Installation
 ------------